genceyalcin/G-/README.md

 # G++
-An Interpreted Language that I wrote for fun...
+A C-based Interpreted Language that I am writing for fun...

+Current features:
+  - Calculates integer and float point expressions
+  - Stores variables

+Features to be implemented:
+  - Control Statements
+  - Functions
+  - Classes